-The student population has steadily increased over the past five years at an average growth rate of approximately 2.99 percent annually.
+The student population has steadily increased over the past five years at an average growth rate of approximately 2.45 percent annually.
 The school district plans its budget based on estimated student enrollment and state aid earned based on student attendance.
-Total enrollment for the year ended June 30, 2019 was 30,169 with an average daily attendance rate of 93.86%.
-Enrollment is projected to be 30,181 for the 2019-2020 school year.
+Total enrollment for the year ended June 30, 2020 was 30,919 with an average daily attendance rate of 94.08%.
+Enrollment is projected to be 30,794 for the 2020-2021 school year which takes into consideration the effect of the COVID-19 pandemic.

-The Denton Independent School District continues to be the district of choice in Denton County.
-As Charter Schools expand throughout the state, DISD enrollment has continued to rise with little effect from the Charter movement.
-In 2019 student enrollment grew over 500 students.
+The Denton Independent School District continues to be the district of choice in Denton County, one of the fastest growing counties in the nation.
+As Charter Schools expand throughout the state, district enrollment has continued to rise with little effect from the Charter movement.
+Over the past five years student enrollment has grown by more than 400 students each year.
 As the district of choice, Denton ISD has a stable future, and an opportunity to contribute to the economic vitality of the community by providing specialized, high-level education.

-The school district's facilities are in excellent condition and its major maintenance plan continues to improve all of its facilities and operations.
+The school district's facilities are in excellent condition and its major maintenance plan continues to improve all its facilities and operations.
 The average age of instructional campuses in the District is twenty-six years.
-Fourteen of the twenty-three elementary campuses have been built since 2001.
+Fifteen of the twenty-four elementary campuses have been built since 2001.
 Of the fourteen secondary campuses in the District, eight campuses have been built since 2001, and both early childhood campuses were built since 2001.
-The Giese Support Services Building opened in June 2018 to house the increased number of support services staff including the bilingual, special education, child nutrition and financial operations departments.
-To accommodate the district's growing student population, the twenty fourth elementary campus opened in August 2019.
-In addition, there are several reconstruction and construction projects scheduled over the next several years.
-The 2019 total tax rate for the school district is \$1.54/\$100 valuation.
+To accommodate the growing student population there are several reconstruction and construction projects scheduled over the next several years.
+The 2020 total tax rate for the school district is \$1.47/\$100 valuation.
 The tax rate has two components: maintenance and operations and debt service.
 The maintenance and operations portion funds the daily operations of the school district.
 The debt service portion funds the principal and interest on general obligation long-term debt.